cockroachdb/docs/v23.1/architecture/transaction-layer.md

 Transaction records are always written to the same range as the first key in the transaction, which is known by the `TxnCoordSender`.
 However, the transaction record itself isn't created until one of the following conditions occur:

-- The write operation commits
+- The write commits
 - The `TxnCoordSender` heartbeats the transaction
-- An operation forces the transaction to abort
+- A request forces the transaction to abort

 Given this mechanism, the transaction record uses the following states: